DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ```
 _Figure 6: Running up until system shutdown for attaching serial cable_

+### Attaching the USB Serial Console Cable
+The normal state of a WiFi Access Point is to operate headless (without a monitor and keyboard.)
+To access a headless Raspberry Pi, Raspberry Pi OS can use a serial console.

+Adafruit has an excellent tutorial on [setting up a serial console on Raspberry Pi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/).
+You can skip the bits about using raspi-config or editing config.txt.
+The Ansible automation will take care of all these tasks.
+All you need to do is wire the cable and install drivers on the remote machine.

+**Be safe and unplug power from the Pi before attaching the serial cable!**

+### Continuing Access Point Setup from the Serial Console
-At this point, the system will restart and you'll need to log in again.
-Serial console will be available, so use that if you've wired the cable to the GPIO header.
+After attaching the serial cable, plug the USB end into your laptop and power up the Pi.
+The system will restart and you'll need to log in again.
+Serial console will be available, so use that to log in.
 You may need to tap Enter once or twice to get a login prompt.
 This is normal with serial consoles.

+>If this sounds too complex and you want to just stick with using a monitor and keyboard in a pinch, that's fine too.
+However, the automation will still enable serial console regardless of it being wired or not.
+This will not cause a problem.

-Log in and run the Ansible playbook a second time to finish up the remaining tasks.
+Once logged in, run the Ansible playbook a second time to finish up the remaining tasks.

 ```
+pi login: admin
+Password:
+Linux pi3 6.6.20+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.6.20-1+rpt1 (2024-03-07) aarch64

-$ ansible-playbook configure_wifi_ap.yml
+admin@pi:~ $ ansible-playbook configure_wifi_ap.yml
 ```
 _Figure 7: Running again after attaching the serial cable_

-After logging in and running the automation a second time, you'll see something like this:
+The second run of the Ansible playbook should look something like this:

 ```
 $ ansible-playbook configure_wifi_ap.yml